tamagokun/dotfiles/README.md

 I use [rcm](http://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos) and you should too.

 There is a `mac` script which will set up your environment and keep things up to date.
-Keep reading..

 # Setting up a new Mac